johnpaulada/microsoftmlserver-docker/README.md

 - Run some Python code in the Machine Learning Server interactive Python shell.
 - Open up a console and run your Python or R scripts there.
 - Use it as a machine learning service in a web application prototype using `docker-compose`.

-## Disclaimer
-This Docker image was built for development/prototyping in mind.
-If you need this in production, go to their [product page](https://www.microsoft.com/en-us/sql-server/machinelearningserver).

 ## Prerequisites
 To use this image, you need to install [Docker](https://www.docker.com/) first.